limine-bootloader/limine/STIVALE.md

-    uint64_t module_count;          // Count of modules that stivale loaded according to config uint64_t modules;               // Pointer to the first entry in the linked list of modules (described below) uint64_t epoch;                 // UNIX epoch at boot, read from system RTC } __attribute__((packed));
+    uint64_t module_count;          // Count of modules that stivale loaded according to config uint64_t modules;               // Pointer to the first entry in the linked list of modules (described below) uint64_t epoch;                 // UNIX epoch at boot, read from system RTC uint64_t flags;                 // Flags
+                                    // bit 0: 1 if booted with BIOS, 0 if booted with UEFI
+                                    // All other bits undefined.
+} __attribute__((packed));
 ```